csik/4240_Syllabus/_classes/aDW8.md

 title: "Design Workbook 8"
 type: assignment
 ---
 Eigth Design Workbook.
-Please submit one design workbook with a response to ONE OF [Levy OR Khovanskaya & Sengers, OR Sweeney OR Irani & Silberman].
+Please submit one design workbook with a response to ONE of [Spinuzzi OR Erete & Burrell].

 Due 11:59pm on Canvas.